gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% /click-to-reveal %}

-## 3. Internet Results in Spotlight
+## 3. Internet Content in Searches

 To test if your child's phone is vulnerable to this commonly missed item, _**pull down** from the middle of the home screen_ to access the iPhone's built-in _search prompt_.

-{% image src="lockdown-iphone/spotlight-search.png" caption="Swipe down bring up Spotlight search, then type a search phrase" alt="what you forgot locking down your kid's iPhone: spotlight searching on an iPhone can access internet images" /%}
+{% image src="lockdown-iphone/spotlight-search.png" caption="Swipe down bring up search, then type a search phrase" alt="what you forgot locking down your kid's iPhone: spotlight searching on an iPhone can access internet images" /%}

-After pressing _Search_, _Spotlight_ leverages _Siri_ to search the internet and return results, **including images**.
-Imagine a less innocent search query than `goats`:
+After pressing the _search_ button, Siri is activated behind the scenes to search the internet and return results, **including images**.
+Again, imagine a less innocent search than `goats`:

-{% image src="lockdown-iphone/spotlight-search-results.png" caption="Spotlight search can pull images and other content from the internet" alt="what you forgot locking down your kid's iPhone: spotlight searching on iOS by default can load and display images from the web" /%}
+{% image src="lockdown-iphone/spotlight-search-results.png" caption="Search can use Siri to pull images and content from the internet" alt="what you forgot locking down your kid's iPhone: spotlight searching on iOS by default can load and display images from the web" /%}

 {% click-to-reveal title="show me how to fix it" %}

+{% callout type="warning" alt=true %}

-This one is a little tricky to fix, because if you have Siri disabled via Screen Time, the controls you need to fix this loophole are _not visible._
+The fix for this one is unintuitive because if you have Siri disabled via Screen Time, the controls you need to fix this loophole are **not visible,** which is why Step 1 is required.

+{% /callout %}

 **Step 1.** Temporarily _allow_ the use of Siri by going to: Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps.